language

 English

-[Wakayama Sign] Kumano Kodo
+[Wakayama Guide] Kumano Kodo

-[Wakayama Sign] Kumano Kodoの画像
+[Wakayama Guide] Kumano Kodoの画像

 What is the Kumano Kodo?

-The Kumano Kodo is the general name for the pilgrimage routes that lead from Kyoto, where the capital was located, as well as Yoshino(Nara Prefecture Wakayama Prefecture), and Ise(Mie Prefecture ) to the Kumano Sanzan (Kumano Kumano Motomiya Shrine, Kumano Hayatama Taisha Shrine, Kumano Nachi Taisha Shrine, and Mount Nachi Seiganto-ji Temple ) in the southern part of the Kii Peninsula.
+The Kumano Kodo refers to a network of pilgrimage routes that lead from Kyoto, where the ancient capital was located, as well as Yoshino (Nara Prefecture Wakayama Prefecture), and Ise (Mie Prefecture) to the Kumano Sanzan (Kumano Kumano Motomiya Shrine, Kumano Hayatama Taisha Shrine, Kumano Nachi Taisha Shrine, and Mount Nachi Seiganto-ji Temple) in the southern part of the Kii Peninsula.

 "Kumano Kodo Nakahechi Toganoki Chaya" Photo courtesy of Wakayama Prefecture Tourism Federation

-The main route of the Kumano Kodo
+Main Routes of the Kumano Kodo

 Click here for the Kumano Kodo map!